Sanidhyasrivastava123/Smart-Attendance-System/README.md

 # Smart-Attendance-System
 It is a utility application for marking attendance by **Face Detection and Recognition** by live video-stream of students entering their classroom and generate the list of students attending the class.

+Smart Attendance System is the way to modernized the existing method of marking attendance on register.
+It helps to reduce complexity of management.
+Smart Attendance System not only provide record of attendance of student, it uses Machine Learning technique to identify person facial details to mark attendance on database and it can also perform statistical analysis of student data and provide recommendation to student.
+It is smart because it provide attendance record to student, teacher and admin in digitalize ways.

 # Libraries Used:
 **○ Numpy** - could be a library for Python, adding support for multi-dimensional arrays and matrices, in conjunction with an enormous assortment of high-level mathematical functions to operate on these arrays.